mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/module/02-implementation.md

 })
 ```

-Options specifications is not mandatory and each one has a default value.
-Here is a brief description of each one:
+Options specifications is not mandatory and each one has a default value:

 - `checkOutputType`: checks (at runtime) if the output value of any function is valid, it also checks if the eventual selection is respected.
 Default is `throw`, so if the check fails an error is thrown.
 You can also set it to `log` to do the check and just log failures, but without returning an error.
 With `ignore` the check is skipped (could be useful in a production environment in order to improve performance).